wushilin/minica-script/README.md

 You can create CA with a single command.
 You can issue cert with a single command.

+# Customizing password
+By default, the program will generate CA key, CA cert, and CA truststore.
+If you want to customize the CA truststore password, please edit 'PASSWORD' file (if not exist, create one).

+By default, this program will generate keystore for certs too.
+If you want to customize the keystore password, please edit 'PASSWORD' file (if not exist, create one).
 # Creating CA
 ```
 $ perl 01-gen-ca.pl